 Nitrate in Surface Water

 Nitrate is a form of nitrogen.
 It can readily dissolve in water and can travel easily through soil to the water table.
-As a result, it is common in our groundwater and in Island ponds, streams, and estuaries.
+As a result, nitrate is common in our groundwater, ponds, streams, and estuaries.

 Human activity is responsible for over 90% of the nitrates in many Island waterways.
 The main source of nitrate contamination is fertilizers and manures applied to agricultural lands.
 Wastewater from sewage treatment (including municipal wastewater treatment and private septic systems), food processing, and other industrial activities are other nitrate sources